tytydraco/yessleep/out/A_sick_man_commandeered_our_bus_He_wont_tell_us_where_were_headed.md

 I dove into the driver's seat and grabbed the steering wheel, panicking as the bus lurched once more.

 I fumbled and got it under control, taking all of my will and concentration to keep the massive vehicle heading straight down the lane.
 The man had directed us onto the freeway.
 Cars zoomed by on both sides.
-I don't believe in God, but in that moment I began to pray to something, my sweaty palms slipping on the wheel as I steered.
+I don't believe in God, but in that moment I began to pray to something, my sweaty palms slipping on the wheel.

 In the wide mirror above the windshield, I could see the back of the man's shiny bald head as he stepped to the aisle with open arms.